ipython/ipython/docs/source/overview.rst

 Portability and Python requirements
 -----------------------------------

+Version 6.0 of IPython work with python 3.3 and above.
-As of the 2.0 release, IPython works with Python 2.7 and 3.3 or above.
+Version 2.0 to 5 works with Python 2.7 and 3.3 or above.
 Version 1.0 additionally worked with Python 2.6 and 3.2.
 Version 0.12 was the first version to fully support Python 3.